 This workout routine is just an example.
 It isn’t set in stone.
 Feel free to swap out the main lifts for similar variations, such as swapping front squats for high-bar back squats.
 With the accessory lifts, you have even more freedom.
-For example, you could swap out biceps curls and triceps extensions for neck curls and extensions to emphasize neck growth, or swap them for leg curls and extensions to emphasis leg growth.
+For example, you could swap out biceps curls and triceps extensions for neck curls and extensions to emphasize neck growth or swap them for leg curls and extensions to emphasize leg growth.

 And, as always, listen to your body and adapt accordingly.
 If your spinal erectors are struggling from all the big lifts, feel free to swap out deadlifts for Romanian deadlifts or barbell rows for dumbbell rows.
 If your elbows are getting beat up, try doing chin-ups with a neutral grip, barbell curls with dumbbells, or curl-bar curls (with a curl bar or “EZ Bar”).

 Reverse Pyramid Training is typically done right to the cusp of failure, with zero reps left in reserve—AMRAP.
 However, as discussed in the next section, that doesn’t seem ideal for most intermediate lifters, given that it can cause quite a large performance drop between sets.
 It doesn’t seem to hurt, either, though, especially since this is a fairly low-volume routine where overall recovery shouldn’t be an issue.
 For optimal results, though, I’d recommend leaving 1–2 reps in reserve on the earlier sets of each exercise, doing as many reps as possible on just the final set of each exercise.